 The metronome is one of the most important tools a musician can rely on to improve.
 Although it is dreaded by some, a metronome forces you to develop a better sense of time as it offers a precise pulse to keep you on track.

 Developing good time is central to being a good musician.
-Simply said, there are no good musicians with a bad sense of time, that is just not possible.
+Simply said, there are no good musicians with a bad sense of time, that just isn’t possible.
 And the metronome is often cited as the very best way to improve your time.

-Whether you are working on scales, chords, learning songs, licks, etc., the metronome can be a great tool to keep track of your progress.
+Whether you’re working on scales, chords, learning songs, licks, or pretty much anything else, the metronome can be a great tool to keep track of your progress.
 Over time, practicing with a metronome will yield fantastic results for your overall musicianship.

-Today we bring you seven of the best metronome models in the market.
+Today, we bring you seven of the best metronome models in the market.
 They have different features, sizes, and prices.
-We are confident that you will find a great model that fits your needs.
+We are confident you’ll find a great model that fits your needs.
 Keep reading.

 The Peterson StroboPlus HDC is our Top Pick for this list.
 This handheld metronome comes with a vast array of beat subdivisions, accent patterns, polyrhythms, and more to truly help you develop a great sense of time.

 Korg MA-2 is our Best Budget choice.
-It comes in a proven Korg design that has been popular for decades thanks to its fantastic convenience, ease of use, and portability.
+It comes in a proven Korg design that’s been popular for decades thanks to its fantastic convenience, ease of use, and portability.